kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.4.0/getting-started/quick-start.md

 > From v1.4.0, please use `Kucs["1.x.x"]` instead of `Kuc` and specify your expected version (ex. `Kucs["1.4.0"]`).<br>
 >The rendered components' tags and class names will include the version number.<br>
 > When using a version before v1.4.0, please use `Kuc` as a global variable but **note that it may be conflicting when adding two or more `kuc.min.js` files** on Kintone app plug-in or customization.
-> Please read this [Version Conflicts Issue and Solution](../guides/version-conflicts-issue-solution) article for more information!
+> Please read this [Version conflicts issue and solution](../guides/version-conflicts-issue-solution) article for more information!

 1. Download the file located inside Kintone UI Component repository's [each version Release field](https://github.com/kintone-labs/kintone-ui-component/releases).
 Unzip the attached archives folder (kintone-ui-component-{version} .tgz).
 Upload the following file to the `JavaScript and CSS Customization` inside Kintone's app setting.